Yelp/undebt/docs/source/index.rst

 .. default-role:: code

-This is the documentation for Undebt.
-For more information, check out our GitHub_.
+This is the documentation for Undebt_.
+See below for a list of all of the articles hosted here.

 .. toctree::
    :maxdepth: 3